Unified Write Filter (UWF) feature

 Features

 • UWF can protect most supported writable storage types, including physical hard disks, solid-state drives, internal USB devices, and external SATA devices.
-You cannot use UWF to protect external removable drives, USB devices or flash drives.
+You can't use UWF to protect external removable drives, USB devices or flash drives.
 Supports both master boot record (MBR) and GUID partition table (GPT) volumes.

 • You can use UWF to make read-only media appear to the OS as a writable volume.